yuezhizizhang/yuezhizizhang.github.io/_posts/2020-05-04-go-development-on-windows.markdown

 ### 8. Go limitations
 The limitations I don't like:
+ - Go build errors are not clear
+ - Go packages management is a mess
  - No lambda method
  - No generic collection method, like filter, map, sort
  - No ?: operator